SkillsFundingAgency/dfc-app-careerpath/README.md

 ## References

-Please refer to https://github.com/SkillsFundingAgency/dfc-digital for additional instructions on configuring individual components like Sitefinity and Cosmos.
+Please refer to https://github.com/SkillsFundingAgency/dfc-digital for additional instructions on configuring individual components like Cosmos.